matthiasunt/matthiasu-portfolio/README.md

-# Portfolio
+# My Portfolio
 [matthiasu.dev](https://matthiasu.dev)

 This is my personal developer portfolio.
+Built with HTML5, SCSS & ES6.

 ## Forking this repo

-## Color Theme
+Feel free to use this project for your own portfolio. **Please do not plagiate & give me proper credit by linking to matthiasu.dev**.